Musical In A Week

 Young Practitioners Scheme

-The Dukes is looking for 18 – 21 year olds to join our Young Practitioners Scheme, a free eight-month training and mentoring programme.
-As part of the scheme, you will gain hands-on experience assisting our community and learning activities, as well as take part in useful mentoring and masterclasses in key skills.
+Our Young Practitioners Scheme is a free eight-month training and mentoring programme.
+As part of the scheme, participants will gain hands-on experience assisting our community and learning activities, as well as take part in useful mentoring and masterclasses in key skills.

 For more information, please download the Young Practitioners Scheme brochure.